aio-libs/aiohttp/docs/web_reference.rst

    .. attribute:: name

       An identifier for site, read-only :class:`str` property.
-Could be an handled URL or UNIX socket path.
+Could be a handled URL or UNIX socket path.

    .. comethod:: start()